 On October 27, Texas filed a motion for a temporary restraining order (TRO) to enjoin (block) the federal government from continuing the alleged policy or practice of cutting the razor wire until the court could rule on Texas’s preliminary injunction motion.
-On October 30, Judge Moses granted Texas’s request for a TRO until November 13, but noted an exception in the order to permit the federal government to move or cut the razor wire fencing to aid individuals in the event of medical emergencies.
-Judge Moses set a preliminary injunction hearing in the case for November 7, 2023.
+On October 30, Chief Judge Moses granted Texas’s request for a TRO until November 13, but noted an exception in the order to permit the federal government to move or cut the razor wire fencing to aid individuals in the event of medical emergencies.
+Chief Judge Moses later extended that emergency TRO twice, until it expired on November 29, 2023.

 Technical Summary